aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/field/getfieldcode/_index.md

 ---
 title: Field.GetFieldCode
 second_title: Aspose.Words for .NET API Reference
-description: Returns text between field start and field separator or field end if there is no separator.
+description: Field method.
+Returns text between field start and field separator or field end if there is no separator.
 Both field code and field result of child fields are included in C#
 type: docs
 weight: 110
 url: /net/aspose.words.fields/field/getfieldcode/